 - Learning and Language in Primary Classrooms 30 credits

 - The TESOL curriculum and TESOL change 15 credits

 - Assessing Language Learning 15 credits

 Learning and teaching

-You’ll develop your skills in research and analysis, and the insights gained from your studies may help to inform your teaching practice.
-Some students may also decide to pursue further research at PhD or EdD level.
+You’ll develop your skills in research and analysis, and the insights gained from your studies will help to inform your professional practice.
+Some students who achieve a distinction in the final assessment of their MA programme may also decide to pursue further research at PhD or EdD level.